Theodore P. Shonts: Early life

-Shonts was born in Crawford County, Pennsylvania on May 5, 1855.
+Shonts was born in Crawford County, Pennsylvania, on May 5, 1855.
 He was the son of Dr. Henry Daniels Shonts (1823–1910), and Margaret Nevin (née Marshall) Shonts (1825–1915).
 His maternal grandparents were H. David Marshall and Jane (née Waid) Marshall.
-His father was a well known pioneer doctor who practiced in Erie, Pennsylvania before moving to Centerville, Iowa in 1861.
+His father was a well-known pioneer doctor who practiced in Erie, Pennsylvania, before moving to Centerville, Iowa, in 1861.

-Shonts attended Monmouth College in Illinois where he studied civil engineering, and from where he graduated in 1876.
-In 1914, he was awarded an honorary doctor of laws degree from Ohio Northern University in Ada, Ohio.
+In 1876, Shonts graduated from Monmouth College in Illinois where he studied civil engineering.
+In 1914, he was awarded an honorary Doctor of Laws degree from Ohio Northern University in Ada, Ohio.

 Career

 After graduation from Monmouth College, he became an accountant and was employed by national banks in Iowa to standardize and simplify methods of bookkeeping before studying law and practicing for a short time in Centerville.
 He became associated with General Francis Marion Drake, who had large financial and railroad interests, and who placed much of the management and construction into Shonts' hands.
 With associates, he secured control of the Toledo, St. Louis and Western Railroad, commonly known as the Clover Leaf Road, which he rehabilitated and made successful.

 In 1905, U.S. President Theodore Roosevelt appointed Shonts chairman of the Isthmian Canal Commission, working closely with newly appointed chief engineer John Frank Stevens on the construction of the Panama Canal.
 Stevens was appointed to improve the work of the commission after the original chief engineer, John Findley Wallace, had resigned due to lack of support from the commission.
-Shonts served in this role on the commission until February 1907, when he was elected the president of the Interborough Rapid Transit Company where he assumed his duties on March 4, 1907 and served until his death in 1919.
+Shonts served in this role on the commission until February 1907, when he was elected the president of the Interborough Rapid Transit Company where he assumed his duties on March 4, 1907, and served until his death in 1919.

 He also served as president of the Toledo, St. Louis and Western Railroad (from 1904 to 1912), the Chicago and Alton Railroad (from 1907 to 1912), and the Iowa Central and Minneapolis and St. Louis Railway (from 1909 to 1911).